oliversalmon/flink-streamer-spring/README.md

 # flink-streamer-spring

+To build the docker image

+`docker build -t dineshpillai/flink-streamer-spring .`

+to push to docker registry so the below helm charts can get to it

+`docker push dineshpillai/flink-streamer-spring`

 Reactive service to read the data the at the Flink Twitter PoC has put on Mongo and stream it to the UI

 Make mongo local database a replica set by running the following command: